Case Interview Practice

 What skills are essential for solving this case?

-How can I prepare for potential implementation pushback?
+How can I prepare for the quantitative aspects of this case?

 Explore related topics